-Tumors most commonly develop in the brain and retina of the eyes.
+In Von Hippel-Lindau disease, tumors most commonly develop in the brain and retina of the eyes.
 These tumors, called angiomas, consist of blood vessels.
 Other types of tumors develop in other organs and include tumors in the adrenal glands (pheochromocytomas) and cysts in the kidneys, liver, or pancreas.
 As people with the disorder age, the risk of developing kidney cancer increases.
-By age 60, about 70% of people have developed kidney cancer.
+By age 60, the risk may be as high as 70%.

 The gene that causes von Hippel-Lindau disease has been identified.
 Only one gene for the disorder—from one parent—is required for the disorder to develop.
 Each child of an affected parent has a 50% chance of inheriting the disorder.
-In 20% of people with this disorder, it results from a spontaneous—a new (not inherited)—mutation.
+In 20% of people with this disorder, it results from a spontaneous new (not inherited) mutation.
 This disorder occurs in 1 of 36,000 people.

 Typically, symptoms of von Hippel-Lindau disease appear between ages 10 and 30, but they can appear earlier.